Chapter 10: The Artist

 As he gets a closer look, he sees two contorted sculptures stand atop the illustrated pillars.
 The bodies twist and droop, with its curling arms reaching out for help in every direction.
 A horrifying warped dance with the faces of agonising beings.

 “These could not have been made by the moths.
-These were grafted by hand.”
-Stride says in disgust.
+These were grafted by the hands of another species.”
+Stride mutters in disgust.

 A cold chill runs down his spine.
-“What monster must have done this.”
+“What kind of monster could have done this?

 *Tuu-duum*